Nnaedozie7/Analysis-of-a-dataset-from-amazon-using-SQL/README.md

-# Sales Analysis for Amazon
+# Sales Analysis for Amazon using SQL in a jupyter notebook environment

 ### Project Overview